OrbitalBliss/NO_CRAFTING_CHALLENGE_7D2D_MOD/README.md

 No Crafting Challenge Mod -- for 7 Days to Die [Alpha 17.3]
 ------------------------------------------------
-V1.1.1 by OrbitalBliss
+V1.2 by OrbitalBliss

 Welcome to the No Crafting Challenge Mod.
-This Mod removes all crafting, and gives a slight bump to the Loot in regards to Food, Drink, and Medical Supplies.
+This Mod removes all crafting...
+ALL crafting.
+It also gives a slight bump to the Loot in regards to Food, Drink, and Medical Supplies, plus a few additions.
-The Trader gets a boost in those things as well, and can sell bedrolls.
+The Trader gets a boost in those things as well, and can sell a few things he previously did not.
-Vehicles can show up at traders, but only poor quality Bicycles unless your Bartering is high enough.
-Snowberries and Supercorn very rarely become options for farming.
+Some of these additions are far less common than others, or require higher Barter (like Vehicles).
 And a number of small fixes (I borrowed from my Home Depot Mod).

+This mod is designed to be installed on a fresh game, but should work when added to an ongoing game.
 This mod is intended to be played with all setting set to default, but you do you.

 I hope this fills out your players gaming experiences.
 Have fun!!